-Victory for parents!
-Amazon to refund $70M of in-app purchases made by kids
+Amazon has begun issuing refunds for kids’ in-app purchases, FTC says

 There was a time, not so long ago, when kids could pretty easily rack up a hefty bill with unauthorized in-app purchases on their parents’ mobile devices, Mom and Dad only learning about it when they saw their credit card bill.
 Indeed, the ease with which such transactions could be made ended up getting several tech giants into big trouble with the Federal Trade Commission (FTC).

-While Apple and Google agreed to reimburse parents to the tune of millions of dollars several years ago, Amazon has been challenging the FTC’s demands to cough up.
-Until this week.
+While Apple and Google agreed to reimburse parents to the tune of millions of dollars several years ago, Amazon resisted the FTC’s demands to cough up — until last April.

-The FTC said on Tuesday that Amazon has finally agreed to refund affected customers for inappropriate purchases made via its app store between November 2011 and May 2016.
-Details of the refund program, which is reportedly worth a colossal $70 million, will be announced soon by the online retailer.
+Amazon finally agreed weeks ago to refund customers for unauthorized purchases made through its App Store between November 2011 and May 2016.
+Now, the FTC has announced the online retailer has begun compensating those affected.

+If you’re one such customer, Amazon should have reached out to you by now.
+If you haven’t been contacted, you can visit this link to view your in-app purchase history to determine if you’re eligible.
+The refund process takes place entirely online and customers have until May 28, 2018 to submit claims.
+The FTC instructs those with questions to call Amazon at 866-216-1072.

-Last year a judge rejected Amazon’s request to refund the purchases in the form of gift cards or online credits, so customers can expect to receive payments direct to their credit or debit card.
+The refund program is reportedly worth a colossal $70 million.
+Last year, a judge rejected Amazon’s request to refund the purchases in the form of gift cards or online credits, so customers can expect to receive payments direct to their credit or debit card.

 “This case demonstrates what should be a bedrock principle for all companies — you must get customers’ consent before you charge them,” Thomas B. Pahl, acting director of the FTC’s Bureau of Consumer Protection, said in a release.
 “Consumers affected by Amazon’s practices can now be compensated for charges they didn’t expect or authorize.”